cdon-dev/ma-docs/Product Import/tracking/index.rst

 API
 ====
 The tracking application can be accessed using a web API.
-To access the API you must suply an authorization header to identify yourself.
+To access the API you must supply an authorization header to identify yourself.
 Use the same authorization header key as when you submit the products.

 The tracking API has 3 endpoints: